Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 As you shop around for your next piece of observing kit, you’ll come across the terms BaK-4, BK-7 and K9.
 These refer to the formulations of glass found in the prisms of spotting scopes, binoculars and monoculars.

-BK-7 and K9 glass can be found in cheaper products, and refer to borosilicate formulations.
-While used across a wide range of brands, this glass is said to lead to problematic exit pupils — in particular the field of view isn’t perfectly round, which can leave the observer with poor clarity around the edges of their chosen target.
-We must stress that this isn’t true for all pieces of kit, so we advise giving your chosen binoculars a test before parting with your cash.
+BK-7 and K9 glass refer to borosilicate formulations and can be found in cheaper products.
+While they're used across a wide range of brands, this glass is said to lead to problematic exit pupils; the field of view in particular isn’t perfectly round, which can leave the observer with poor clarity around the edges of their chosen target.
+We must stress that this isn’t true of all pieces of kit, so we advise giving your chosen binoculars a test before committing to them.

-While a touch more expensive than BK-7 and K9 prisms, the BaK-4 — or barium crown glass — is preferable for binoculars.
+While it's a touch more expensive than BK-7 and K9, the BaK-4 — or barium crown glass — is preferable for binoculars.
 With this type of prism you’ll achieve a higher quality of image, particularly when combined with a well-made optical system.

 Multi-coated vs fully-coated binoculars

 Without coatings on the optics of binoculars, images would be blurry and lack contrast since light transmission would be poor, glare would become prevalent and light would be lost through internal reflections.
-A poor, disappointing view would be had by the observer.
+The observer would be left with a disappointing view.

-It’s easy to find out if your binocular lenses feature a coating: you’ll see an even dark appearance when you peer through the barrels, while the glass will feature a bluish or greenish tint thanks to a layer of magnesium fluoride.
+It’s easy to find out if your binocular lenses feature a coating: you’ll see a darker appearance when you peer through the barrels, while the glass will feature a bluish or greenish tint thanks to a layer of magnesium fluoride.
 If you see a brownish tint, then your optics are coated with calcium fluoride.
 Both offer the same outcome — they halt the reflection of some wavelengths, allowing more light to enter your eyes through the exit pupils.

 Binoculars largely come in two varieties when it comes to coatings: they’re either fully coated or multi-coated.
 In both versions, all lenses, glass surfaces and prisms feature at least one layer of magnesium fluoride or calcium fluoride.
 Binoculars with multi-coated optics are the most superior kind you’ll be able to find on the market, with at least one of the surfaces featuring several layers of anti-reflective compounds.